-As provided in Table 3-1, Cs-137 was the only radionuclide of interest that was found from the gamma isotopic analysis of fish samples in 2008.
-Cs-137 was detected in both the fall and spring collection of game fish samples at the indicator station.
-The average was 16.6 pCi/kg wet.
-Cs-137 was detected in one game fish sample at the control station (23.2 pCi/kg-wet).
-Using the modified Student's t-test, the difference between the indicator and control station was not statistically discernible.
-The average of the samples at the indicator station was less than 1% of the reporting level.
+As provided in Table 3-1, Cs-137 was the only radionuclide of interest that was found from the gamma isotopic analysis of fish samples in 2010.
+Cs-137 was detected in both the spring and fall collection of game fish samples at the indicator station (average of 7.6 pCi/kg wet).
+Cs-137 was detected in both game fish samples at the control station (average of 9.8 pCi/kg wet).
+The difference of 2.2 pCi/kg wet between the indicator and control station was not statistically discernible since it was less than the MDD of 12.2 pCi/kg wet.
 The MDC for Cs-137 in fish is 150 pCi/kg wet and the RL is 2000 pCi/kg wet.

-Cesium-137 was detected in both the fall and spring collection of bottom feeding fish samples at the indicator location.
-The average of the two samples was 11.4 pCi/kg wet.
-Cs-137 was detected in one (7.7 pCi/kg wet) of the two bottom feeding fish samples collected at the control station.
-Using the modified Student's t-test, the difference between the indicator and control station was not statistically discernible.
-The average of the samples at the indicator station was less than 1% of the reporting level.
+Cesium-137 was detected in both bottom feeding fish samples at the indicator location (spring and fall collections) at an average of 8.5 pCi/kg wet, and one bottom feeding fish at the control station (spring collection) at 7.1 pCi/kg wet.
+Using the modified Student's t-test, the difference of 1.4 pCi/kg wet between the average values at the indicator station and the single positive value at the control station is not statistically discernible.
 The MDC for Cs-137 in fish is 150 pCi/kg wet and the RL is 2000 pCi/kg wet.